microsoftgraph/group-membership-management/README.md

 Flag to enable or disable a synchronization job.
 - DataType: bool

-## ThresholdPercentageForAdditions
+### ThresholdPercentageForAdditions
 Threshold percentage for users being added.
 If the threshold is exceeded GMM is not going to make any changes to the destination group and an email notification will be sent describing the issue.
 The email notification will be sent to the recipients defined in the 'SyncDisabledEmailBody' setting located in the prereqs keyvault.
 Multiple email addresses can be specified separated by semicolon.
-To continue processing the job increase the threshold value or disable the threshold check by set it to 0 (zero).
+To continue processing the job increase the threshold value or disable the threshold check by setting it to 0 (zero).
 - DataType: int

-## ThresholdPercentageForRemovals
+### ThresholdPercentageForRemovals
 Threshold percentage for users being removed.
 If the threshold is exceeded GMM is not going to make any changes to the destination group and an email notification will be sent describing the issue.
 The email notification will be sent to the recipients defined in the 'SyncDisabledEmailBody' setting located in the prereqs keyvault.
 Multiple email addresses can be specified separated by semicolon.
-To continue processing the job increase the threshold value or disable the threshold check by set it to 0 (zero).
+To continue processing the job increase the threshold value or disable the threshold check by setting it to 0 (zero).
 - DataType: int